thisistheplace/openwindenergy/INSTALL.md

 ## Docker and Local (non-Docker) installs

-The Open Wind toolkit has two flavours of build process:
+The Open Wind Energy toolkit has two flavours of build process:

 - **1. Docker-based**: The entire build is run within Docker instances.
 This is the recommended option as it helps avoid installation issues.